fivetran/dbt_shopify/README.md

 ```

 #### Customizing Inventory States
-You can modify the inventory quantity states brought into the `shopify__inventory_levels` model to limit the `*_quantity` fields created.
-To override the default list, add the following variable to your `dbt_project.yml` file:
+You can customize the inventory quantity states included in the `shopify__inventory_levels` model to control which `*_quantity` fields are created.
+[See the list of expected values](https://shopify.dev/docs/apps/build/orders-fulfillment/inventory-management-apps#inventory-states).

+To override the default list, define the following variable in your `dbt_project.yml` file:

 ```yml
 vars: